-In its annual Solvency Return filed with the Reserve Bank of New Zealand, IAG New Zealand Limited had a Solvency Margin of $137.931 million as of 30 June 2013.
+In its half-yearly Solvency Return filed with the Reserve Bank of New Zealand, IAG New Zealand Limited had a Solvency Margin as of 31 December 2013 as follows:

 Our business is as much about the intrinsic value of our people and relationships, as it is about underwriting and investment.